activeadmin/activeadmin/CONTRIBUTING.md

 **Warning** SCSS assets are aimed to be used indifferently with Sprockets **and** webpacker.
 As such, make sure not to use any sass-rails directives such as `asset-url` or `image-url`.

-### Did you find a bug?

-* [Open a new issue][new issue].
-Be sure to include a **clear title** sumarizing your problem, and a **clear description** including as much relevant information as possible about it.

-* If possible, include a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.
-Ideally, use [our bug report template] to create the issue.
-Simply copy the content of the appropriate template into a .rb file, make the necessary changes to demonstrate the issue, and **paste the content into the issue description**.

 ### Implement your fix or feature

 At this point, you're ready to make your changes!
 Feel free to ask for help;